aloozchips/OneUIEmojiPack/README.md

 Author: [𝙰𝚛𝚊𝚗𝚢𝚊](https://github.com/aloozchips)🧃 || [@aloozchips](https://t.me/aloozchips)

+> This project is proudly MIT-licensed, so you're free to use and adapt it.
+Beyond the necessary inclusion of the license and copyright, if you customize anything, we'd be thrilled if you gave us a shout-out!
+Your recognition truly fuels our passion for maintaining and improving this work.

 ## Features
 - Systemlessly replaces AOSP emojis with OneUI emojis.
 - Broad compatibility with Magisk, KernelSU, and Apatch.